Twisted Sisters (comic): Background

 In 1975, Wimmen's Comix contributors Kominsky and Noomin left that collective due to internal conflicts that were both aesthetic and political.
-Kominsky-Crumb later stated that a large part of her break with the Wimmen's Comix group was over feminism-related issues, and particularly over her romantic relationship with Robert Crumb, whom Wimmen's Comix mainstay Trina Robbins particularly disliked.
+Kominsky-Crumb later stated that a large part of her break with the Wimmen's Comix group was over feminism-related issues, and particularly over her romantic relationship with Robert Crumb, who Wimmen's Comix mainstay Trina Robbins particularly disliked.